voicebase/voicebase-docs/docs/how-to-guides/v2tov3.md

 *NOTE:* v2-beta requires that the 'data-science' Keyword group already be created.
 The above v2-beta example merely calls it for use.
 For steps on configuring keywork groups in v2-beta, see: [keyword groups](http://voicebase-dev.readthedocs.io/en/v2-beta/how-to-guides/keyword-spotting.html)

 ### Number Formatting
-Is now set under ‘transcript’, ‘formatting’ and no longer under ‘transcripts’.
+Number Formatting is now configured under ‘transcript’, ‘formatting’ and no longer under ‘transcripts’.
 The key is now ‘enableNumberFormatting’ instead of ‘formatNumbers’ to keep syntax similar to other v3 options.
 *Note:* Number formatting is enabled by default in the v3 API, so enabling it in the configuration file is not necessary.
 You may set 'enableNumberFormatting' to 'false' do not wish to use the formatter on your transcripts.